sebastianvoelkel/parametrized_qnm_framework/README.md

 #### Kerr black holes

 The framework describes linear QNM shifts and shifts in the separation constant due to modifications of the Teukolsky perturbation equation around Kerr black holes beyond general relativity.
-Currently including real or complex valued coefficients for $\alpha_k$ with $k \in [-6,\dots, 4]$.
+Currently including complex coefficients for $\alpha_k$ with $k \in [-6,\dots, 4]$.
 Note the index shift when specifying the parameter injection that always starts with the zero entry of an array.
 The following QNMs can be computed:

  - $\ell \in [2,3,4]$
  - $m \in [-\ell, \dots, \ell]$